ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 HttpClient is only supported in JDK 11 or above.
 :::

+By default, the JDBC driver uses `HttpClient`.
 You can change the default HTTP library used by the ClickHouse JDBC connector, by adding the following property:
 ```java
 properties.setProperty("http_connection_provider", "APACHE_HTTP_CLIENT");
 ```